 Our team is primarily working from home.
-We are setting up systems to support our health system partners during this challenging time.
-We have extended C3CAP business hours to 7am – 7pm Monday through Friday, and we are working closely with our vendors to understand the evolving nature of the response.
+We are setting up systems to support our health system partners during this challenging time, and we are working closely with our vendors to understand the evolving nature of the response.
 We are expanding our outreach and partnership efforts to Southwest Washington and into the Willamette Valley in Oregon, so we may make positive change system-wide.
 Recently, we signed a new agreement with CareOregon to help with their efforts on the front lines.

 All referrals to the C3 Community Assistance Program come directly through hospitals and other health care partners.

 As of June 22nd, C3CAP business hours will return to 9am-5pm Monday through Friday.

 Many times, when low-income people are discharged from a hospital stay or emergency room visit, they face barriers that stand in the way of their recovery.
 When such obstacles prevent people from being able to regain or maintain their health, Project Access NOW’s C3 Community Assistance Program may provide access to the support and services people need.

 About C3 Community Assistance Program